zhangchi2004/RLDS-Dataset-Builder/README.md

 # RLDS Dataset Conversion

-> Zhang Chi <zhang.holomorphic@gmail.com>
+> Chi Zhang <zhang.holomorphic@gmail.com>

 This repo demonstrates how to convert an existing dataset into RLDS format for X-embodiment experiment integration.
-It is forked from [this repo](https://github.com/kpertsch/rlds_dataset_builder), and specially adapted for our hdf5 formatted LIBERO datasets.
+It is forked from [this repo](https://github.com/kpertsch/rlds_dataset_builder), and specially adapted for our hdf5 formatted rolled-out LIBERO datasets.

 ## Installation